 The Car Connection Kia Niro Overview

 The Niro shares its underpinnings with the Hyundai Ioniq hybrid hatchback.
 But while there are other hybrid five-door hatchbacks—the Toyota Prius and the plug-in Chevrolet Volt are two—the Niro is unique as the only dedicated-hybrid crossover sold in the U.S. Kia calls it a crossover even though all-wheel drive is not available on any version.
 The small roster of other hybrid crossovers adapted from conventional models includes the Toyota RAV4 Hybrid, Honda CR-V Hybrid, Ford Escape Hybrid, and the luxury Lexus NX 300h, all larger and less fuel-efficient than the Niro.

-The Kia Niro is powered by a 104-horsepower direct-injected 1.6-liter 4-cylinder engine, running on the ultra-efficient Atkinson cycle, combined with the company's own 6-speed dual-clutch transmission.
+The Kia Niro Hybrid is powered by a 104-horsepower direct-injected 1.6-liter inline-4, running on the ultra-efficient Atkinson cycle, combined with the company's own 6-speed dual-clutch transmission.
 In between those two components, a 32-kilowatt (43-hp) electric motor contributes its own torque and can propel the car on its own under some driving conditions.
 Kia quotes combined power output at 139 hp and 195 lb-ft of torque.

 The motor acts as a generator to recapture otherwise wasted energy from braking and engine overrun, using it to charge a 1.6-kilowatt-hour lithium-ion battery sited under the rear seat.
 Under power, the battery sends energy to the motor to power the Niro—whether by itself or in combination with the engine.
 Kia says a plug-in hybrid version of the Niro will come later.